 How Much Liability Coverage Do I Need?

-You should generally have enough liability insurance to cover the total value of your at-risk assets.
+The more assets you have and the more at risk of being sued you are, the more liability coverage you need.
 The liability section of your homeowners insurance policy is meant to protect you if someone is injured on your property and decides to file a lawsuit.
 For example, if your dog bites a neighbor, or if someone slips and falls by your pool, you could be held liable for any medical costs incurred by their injury.
 If your current liability coverage limit is $100,000, but someone sues you for $250,000, you would be responsible for the $150,000 difference, and your personal assets could be claimed in the settlement.

 What Assets Are at Risk in a Lawsuit?